Vran29/blog/content/posts/How to setup a free wordpress website with infinityfree.md

 draft = false
 [params]
   author = 'Eason Li'
-  description = 'How to setup a free Wordpress website with Infinityfree.'
+  description = 'How to setup a free Wordpress website with Infinityfree.
+Infinityfree is a free hosting came with 5GB disk space and 50000 daily hit limit.'
 +++

 **In this blog post, I'm going to show you how to host a free WordPress website using InfinityFree.**